A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: Introduction

 Theorem \ref{theorem.intro.reg} is, as we have already mentioned, a particular case of Theorem~\ref{theorem.application} (which, in turn, follows from Theorem~\ref{theorem.regularity}).
 In particular, that theorem covers also the case of inverse square potentials, which have been studied recently in \cite{DerezinskiFaupin, DerezinskiRichard, Felli1, HLNU1, HLNU2, LiNi09} and in many other papers.
 We also consider higher order uniformly strongly elliptic operators.
-This result generalizes a similar regularity result in \cite{ACN}.
+This result strengthens a similar regularity result in \cite{ACN}; compared to this previous result we will obtain better decay rates at infinity.
 Our results generalize immediately to systems.
 Regularity results for the eigenfunctions of Schr\"odinger operators have been obtained in many papers.
 See, for instance, \cite{ACN, Jecko2, Felli2, Felli3, Flad2, Flad3,Flad1, Fournais3, Fournais2, Fournais1, grieser:b, Siedentop, Jecko1, VasyAsympt, VasyResolvent, Yserentant1, Yserentant3} and the references therein.
 Many methods in this article may be generalized to non-linear equations, e.g.\ to semi-linear equations of the form

 with $V$ as in \eqref{eq.V.theo.intro.reg}, $\lambda\in \CC$ and $0<s\leq 2/(n-2)$, see Remark~\ref{rem.nonlin} for details.